ulfschneider/ulf.website/content/posts/2025-02-23-wwbt-neuenrade.md

 <figure>
 <img src="/img/secan/IMG_7102.jpg">
-<figcaption>Checkpoint two was at a local farmer.
+<figcaption>The second checkpoint was at a local farmer.
 Unfortunately I didn´t take a note about the name. </figcaption>
 </figure>

 <figure>